 -Short canopy on the Asana 35 car seat.
 The canopy is really small and I would like to see some kind of pop-out sunvisor.

--Plasticy frame.
-The whole stroller felt very plasticy and cheaply made.
+-Plasticky frame.
+The whole stroller felt very plasticky and cheaply made.

 -Works only with GB Asana 35 infant car seat.
 I wish it worked with the most popular car seats.